Which Institutions Own Shares In DURECT Corporation (DRRX)?

 The top institutional shareholder in the company is Bleichroeder LP with over 26.41 million shares valued at $54.68 million.
 The investor’s holdings represent 13.00% of the DRRX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Lion Point Capital, LP with 17.73 million shares valued at $36.7 million to account for 8.73% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 14.16 million shares representing 6.97% and valued at over $29.31 million, while Vanguard Group, Inc. (The) holds 5.05% of the shares totaling 10.26 million with a market value of $21.25 million.

-DURECT Corporation (NASDAQ: DRRX) is 23.19% higher on its value in year-to-date trading and has touched a low of $0.95 and a high of $2.96 in the current 52-week trading range.
+DURECT Corporation (NASDAQ: DRRX) is 9.42% higher on its value in year-to-date trading and has touched a low of $0.95 and a high of $2.96 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The DRRX stock was last observed hovering at around $2.54 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $6.50 for the next 12 months.
-It is also 68.13% off the consensus price target high of $8.00 offered by 6 analysts, but current levels are 49.0% higher than the price target low of $5.00 for the same period.
+The DRRX stock was last observed hovering at around $2.34 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $6.50 for the next 12 months.
+It is also 71.63% off the consensus price target high of $8.00 offered by 6 analysts, but current levels are 54.6% higher than the price target low of $5.00 for the same period.

 DURECT Corporation (DRRX) Analyst Forecasts